stilyana-petrova/ctf-writeups/TryHackMe/-Vulnversity.md

 Answer: /bin/systemctl

-I've done some research for this file in this site:
+I've done some research for this file in a site:
 ![[Pasted image 20250620214426.png]]

+...